-FIELDWORK and PRACTICAL SKILLS ACADEMIC SKILLS VOCABULARY Nursery pupils should : Begin to know their way around the nursery environment(indoors/outdoors) so that they can access the provision.
+GRAPHICACY SKILLS FIELDWORK and ACADEMIC SKILLS VOCABULARY PRACTICAL SKILLS Nursery pupils should: Begin to know their way around the nursery environment(indoors/outdoors) so that they can access the provision.
 Know about and make connection to the main school - going into the hall for Tiny Tweeties/lunch.
-Develop awareness of maps and how they can help us e.g. treasure map, making own maps when involved in small world play. environment indoors and outdoors using all of their senses.
-Nursery pupils should : Know that there are different countries in the world and talk about the differences they have experienced or seen in photographs.
+Develop awareness of maps and how they can help us e.g treasure map, making own maps when involved in small world play.
+Nursery pupils should: Explore their immediate environment indoors and outdoors using all of their senses.
+During practical exploration make comparisons about different habitats locally e.g beach.
+Comparing where they live to that of Nursery pupils should: Know that there are different countries in the world and talk about the differences they have experienced or seen in photographs.
 Begin to understand the need to respect and care for the natural environment and all living things.
-Be aware of people who help us and show an interest in different occupations.
-Nursery pupils should : Talk about what they can see using the words world, environment, tree, leaves, sky, grass, flowers, plants, rocks, stones and soil, explore, investigate.
+Be aware of people who help us and show an interest in different accumpations.
+Nursery pupils should: Talk about what they can see using the words world, environment, tree, leaves, sky, grass, flowers, plants, rocks, stones and soil, explore, investigate.
 Use words such as teacher, police officer, fire fighter, doctor, vet, astronaut, builder, librarian etc with growing understanding.
-Begin to use Fulwell, Sunderland, England, country, UK when talking about where they live.
-Local Environment BLOCK Sensory adventures within the Nursery/ school arounds.
+Begin to use Fulwell, Sunderland, England, country, UK when talking about where they live. when involved in small world play. others. occupations.